-We are looking to hire two interns this coming season who are eager learners and passionate about farming.
+Hiring NOW!
+We have an immediate opening... we are looking to hire one more intern from June to the end of October.
+The right person is an eager learner, hard worker and passionate about farming.
 Singing Bird Farm is a 10 acre Certified Organic farm (1 acre in production) located 1/2 km from a public beach (St. Mary's Lake) on beautiful Salt Spring Island.
 We grow everything from arugula to zucchini, and we have a small herd of dairy goats.

 We are committed to organic farming, and we were granted certified organic status in 2015.
 We endeavour to be as self-sufficient as we can; therefore, we make and turn our own compost, made from the manure and bedding of our animals and the weeds of our garden; and we mulch our beds with hay rather than with plastic (plastic is more effective for suppressing weeds, but is far less desirable for the health of the planet).
 We also prepare (fork and weed) our beds by hand.